A Voice for Men

-A Voice for Men, also known as AVfM, AVFM or AV4M, is a United States-based for-profit limited liability company and online publication founded in 2009 by Paul Elam.
-A proponent of the men's rights movement, or "Men's Human Rights Activism", it is the largest and most influential men's rights website.
-Its editorial position is strongly antifeminist and frequently accuses some feminists of being misandrists on the basis of their actions.
+A Voice for Men, also known as Voices of Men Network and by initialisms VoMN, AVfM and AV4M, is a large and influential publication within the wider men's rights movement.

-About
+History

+It was founded in 2009 by Paul Elam as a for profit limited liability company based in the United States with an associated online publication; since 2022 it was refounded as a sole proprietorship in Australia by Robert Brockway.
+The organization's editorial position is strongly antifeminist; it frequently accuses feminists of being misandrist.

+The Southern Poverty Law Center categorized AVFM as a male supremacist hate group and as part of the manosphere.
+Due to the SPLC's focus on the United States, it has not addressed AVFM activities in Australia.

-A Voice for Men hosts radio shows, has a forum and posts articles on its website.
+A Voice for Men hosts radio shows, has a forum, and posts articles on its website.
 It occasionally features groups.
 AVFM's staff members and contributors are unpaid volunteers with the exception of the founder.
-The site features an online store, called "The Red Pill Shop" (named for the red pill meme), which sells T-shirts, cell phone covers, and holiday decorations.
+The site's online store, called "The Red Pill Shop" after the red pill meme, sells T-shirts, cell phone covers, and holiday decorations.
 The site also accepts financial donations.
-Elam says "every dollar goes right in my pocket," but is used to advance the group's cause.
-According to Dun & Bradstreet's database, as of 2014 AVFM had an estimated $120,000 in yearly revenue and one employee.
+Elam says "every dollar goes right in my pocket"; he also asserts that the money is used to advance the group's cause.
+In 2014, Dun & Bradstreet estimated AVFM's annual revenue as $120,000 and said it had one employee.

 In March 2011, AVFM launched a broadcasting franchise on BlogTalkRadio.
-Paul Elam hosted the first broadcast.
+Elam hosted the first broadcast.